Mall goth

 Mall goths (also known as spooky kids) are a subculture that began in the late-1990s in the United States.
-Originating as a pejorative to describe people who dressed goth for the fashion rather than culture, it eventually developed its own culture based around nu metal, industrial metal, emo and the Hot Topic store chain.
+Originating as a pejorative to describe people who dressed goth for the fashion rather than culture, it eventually developed its own culture centred around nu metal, industrial metal, emo and the Hot Topic store chain.
 It has variously been described as a part of the goth subculture, as well as a separate subculture simply influenced by goth.

 History

 Origins

 "Mall goth" is derived from the words "mall" and "goth", referencing how many participants of the subculture would often spend time at shopping malls.
 In particular, it often references their buying of items from Hot Topic.
 The term began as pejorative, connoting solely being interested in goth for its fashion, rather than the subculture itself, similar to the use of poseur.
 Marilyn Manson and Amy Lee were influential upon the culture's development.
-According to Adolescent writer Angelina Zaphyria, it began as a fusion of the cultures of the existing goth, third wave emo and nu metal movements, however according to Fashion writer Isabel Slone, it "combined the hallmarks of punk, goth and metal subcultures".
+According to writer Angelina Zaphyria on the website Adolescent, it began as a fusion of the cultures of the existing goth, third wave emo and nu metal movements, however according to Fashion writer Isabel Slone, it "combined the hallmarks of punk, goth and metal subcultures".